YnuGuoLab/Approx_Mul_FPGA/README.md

 This directory contains the Verilog HDL codes of this paper.
 There are two folders in this directory: 4x4 and 8x8.
+The proposed design was coded with Verilog and synthesized for the xc7vx330tffg1157 device with Vivado 2019.1.
 The detailed information is as follows:

 # 4x4
    # src